cross-seed/cross-seed.org/docs/reference/api.md

 :::

 To find your API key, run the `cross-seed api-key` command.
-The api key can be provided in either of two ways:
+The api key can be included with your requests in either of two ways:

 ```shell
 # provide api key as a query param